therealsphinx/support.balsamiq.com/content/installation/crash.md

 Only solution seems to be revert to AIR 2.7"

-### Adobe Air License Agreement keeps showing up on Windows
+### Adobe Air License Agreement Keeps Showing up on Windows

 Some users reported that when they try to open Mockups for Desktop, the Adobe Air License Agreement comes up.
 After clicking on AGREE the window closes but nothing happens.
 Launching Mockups again, the License agreement window is presented another time, and so on…